Towards Cooperative Flight Control Using Visual-Attention: Human-in-the-loop Experiments with a simulated aircraft

 The experimental platform is an environment chosen from the autonomous flight arcade proposed in \cite{PaulTylkinTsun-HsuanWangTimSeydeKylePalkoRossAllen2022}.
-The aircraft is a fixed-wing with the ability to roll, pitch, yaw, and throttle.
+The attention profile of the guardian was derived from a trained agent and the attention profile of the human pilots was measured by the eye tracking device shown in Fig.~\ref{fig:eye tracking device}.
+The human testers were not trained in the designed flying task.
+The main reason is that the performance of the guardian network is not better than professional pilot due to limited training.
+The view of the human and guardian are exactly the same raw images, which makes sure the inputs to the human and guardian are the same.
+The aircraft is a fixed-wing.
 The basic aerodynamic effects are modeled.
 However, it does not consider the turbulence between the aircraft and its nearby objects.
-The observations are raycasting which can be considered as Lidar signals.
-Therefore the sim-2-real gap can be minimized.
-The reward comes from collecting waypoints, which are represented as stars in the scene.
-One gains a reward at each catch of a waypoint.
+The observations are raycast which can be considered as Lidar signals.
+The reward comes from collecting stars at waypoints and the accumulated flying time.
+One gains a reward (0.5) at each catch of a waypoint and a reward (0.0001) for each additional flying step without crashing.
+The performance of the system is defined by the total reward during one episode of flying.